meghnadsaha/nextjs-permission-checker/app/design-with-ss-and-html/dynamic-educational-form/Dynamic Educational Form in React.md

 export default CreateCandidateForm;
 ```

----

-### 11. **Conclusion**

-This dynamic form allows users to add and manage multiple educational details.
-You can extend the functionality to other sections by following the same pattern.
-React's `useState` makes it simple to handle form data, and the concept of dynamically adding fields based on state helps create flexible, user-friendly forms.
+### Features of This Implementation
+1. **Dynamic Educational Details**:
+   - Users can add multiple educational entries dynamically.
+   - Each entry has fields for the institute, major, degree, duration, and currently pursuing.

+2. **Form Validation**:
+   - You can extend the `formErrors` logic to include validation for educational details.

+3. **Seamless UI**:
+   - Users can dynamically manage (add or remove) entries.

+4. **Submission**:
+   - All form data, including educational details, is included in the `finalData` during form submission.